lmnaslimited/marketing/linkedin/post/week35/Our Solution to Sales Folks of a Transformer Making Company.md

  - Master Data
 	 - Customer with Multiple address, State an GST.
 This avoided customer duplicates based on GST.
 	 - Item with Variants.
 To create variations of transformer based on its characteristics
 	 - Bill Of Material(BOM).
+Design the end product based on Item variant characteristics.
 To capture raw material cost, Labour and other operational expenses.
+Transactional Data

 ### Business Value
  - 45% more offer closure.